sasif/L1-homotopy/readme_v2.0.txt

 %------------------------------------------------------------

-Other than L1 decoding and adaptive reweighting methods, these homotopy programs can also be solved using l1homotopy.m (for the LASSO/BPDN formulation) and l1homotopy_DS.m (for the Dantzig selector formulation).
+Other than L1 decoding and adaptive reweighting methods, these homotopy programs can also be solved using l1homotopy.m (for the LASSO/BPDN formulation).

 %---------------